Wasted Ink Zine Distro

 In 2016, several Phoenix zinesters came together with a dream of a flourishing desert zine scene.
 This team recognized that Phoenix had incredible creatives, but lacked organized resources for self-publishing and alternative content.
 With diverse superpowers in the realms of publishing, community organizing, and DIY creation, these motivated zinesters put together the inaugural Phx Zine Fest at the Ice House in Downtown Phoenix.
 That first event was a huge success.
 Thanks in part to sponsors like Cut Paste Phoenix and Echo Magazine, PZF hosted 70+ vendors from around the country, and about 400 visitors.
 Many attendees picked up their very first zines that day.
 Phx Zine Fest 2016 proved that our desert dwellers were ready for events that showcase local self-publishing, and for a community that promotes creativity and inclusion.

 In 2017, the fest found a new home at Unexpected Gallery, and stayed there annually through 2019.
-After a universally difficult 2020, Phx Zine Fest is creating a virtual space for our community to gather in November 2021.
+Phx Zine Fest hosted a two-day virtual fest in 2021, hosted a mask-required and in-person event at The Nile in 2022.
+Currently, they are organizing an in-person fest for 2024.

 If you have been a vendor, volunteer, attendee, or sponsor, thank you for being part of the history of Phx Zine Fest!